danieleds/solid-worker/README.md

 ## License
 Copyright (c) 2015 Jason Mulligan
-Copyright (c) 2016 Daniele Di Sarli
+Copyright (c) 2016-2017 Daniele Di Sarli
 Licensed under the BSD-3 license

 Forked from: https://github.com/avoidwork/tiny-worker

+This fork introduces bug fixes which has not been included in the original repo.